Vergemont Regeneration Project (Revoked)

 Project Information:

-The Vergemont Regeneration Project (Revoked) was a Human-Induced Regeneration (HIR) project located at Vergemont Station, approximately 110km west of Longreach in Central West Queensland.
-The project was registered in January 2018 and covered a massive area of approximately 271,093 hectares.
-It was voluntarily revoked in May 2021 under Section 30 of the Carbon Credits (Carbon Farming Initiative) Rule 2015.
+The Vergemont Regeneration Project (Revoked) was a large-scale Human-Induced Regeneration (HIR) project located at Vergemont Station, approximately 110km west of Longreach in Central West Queensland.
+Registered in January 2018, the project covered a massive area of 271,093 hectares within the Longreach Regional Council area.
+The region is historically dominated by cattle grazing and opal mining, situated in the Channel Country bioregion which feeds into the Lake Eyre Basin.